GTPSHOST/play-client/README.md

 # play-client
-client for posting your online user count to play.gtpshost.com api
+un compiled version of client for posting your online user count to play.gtpshost.com api